Affordable Homemade Dog Food Recipes and Tips

 G

-You can start with one cup of brown rice and two cups water, add the vegetables, a heaping spoonful of diced raw garlic from a jar, skinless meat on top, and barely cover with water.
+You can start with one cup of brown rice and two cups of water, add the vegetables, skinless meat on top, and barely cover with water.
 Add two to three tablespoons of olive oil and let it simmer on low for at least eight hours.
 Overnight is fine.
-Sometimes I would add one or two shredded broccoli stems, a box of finely diced frozen broccoli, or a big handful or two of finely diced kale or the last of some wilted (just getting past human-edible) raw spinach in the last hour or so.
+Sometimes, I would add one or two shredded broccoli stems, a box of finely diced frozen broccoli, or a big handful or two of finely diced kale or the last of some wilted (just getting past human-edible) raw spinach in the last hour or so.

 Joan